 Applying internationally agreed criteria may help if this target is applied in areas beyond national jurisdiction, for example the FAO-CITES memorandum of understanding (Friedman, 2018a).
-For RFMOs and high seas fisheries that might be reviewed or reported during the evaluation of the Aichi Targets, the listings of marine species in CITES Appendices might be an appropriate starting place for evaluations.
+For RFMOs and high seas fisheries that might be reviewed or reported during the evaluation of the Aichi Targets, the listings of marine species in CITES Appendices (I and II) might be a starting place for evaluations.